HackYourFuture-CPH/HYF-AWS-serverless-course/week4/lesson-plan.md

 ## DynamoDB

-We can interface with DynamoDB through the AWS SDK, in node, this looks like the following:
+We can interface with DynamoDB through the AWS SDK, and in node, this looks like the following:

 ```
 // Import required AWS SDK clients and commands for Node.js